5.2 Essential tibble commands

 5.2.4 Accessing tibble parts

 Once we have a tibble, we typically want to access individual parts of it.
-Although we already know how rectangular data structures in R can be accessed by indexing (see Section 1.5 and how we can select columns or rows of tibbles by dplyr commands (see Section 3.2), it is helpful to revisit various ways of subsetting tables in the context of tibbles.
+Although we already know how rectangular data structures in R can be accessed by indexing (see Section 1.5 and how we can select columns or rows of tibbles by dplyr functions (see Section 3.2), it is helpful to revisit various ways of subsetting tables in the context of tibbles.

 We can distinguish between three cases: